-190 The Economist, 'A benefits scandal sinks the Dutch Government' (see n.
-185 above).
+194 The Economist, 'A benefits scandal sinks the Dutch Government' (January 2021).

-191 BBC, 'Dutch Rutte government resigns over child welfare fraud scandal' (January 2021).
+195 BBC, 'Dutch Rutte government resigns over child welfare fraud scandal' (January 2021).

-Algorithms identified parents with dual nationality as fraud risks, 192 and parents were identified as having committed fraud for minor errors such as missing signatures on paperwork.193 The legislation implementing SyRI was found to breach Article 8 (the right to private life) of the European Convention on Human Rights.
-The court held it contained insufficient safeguards against invasions of privacy by SyRI, including a serious lack of transparency about its functioning.
-In the absence of more information about how SyRI works, the court warn that the system may discriminate on the basis of socio-economic or migrant status.194 A parliamentary inquiry criticised the lack of transparency and information - parents often did not know why their benefits had been stopped and195 the tax authorities also refused to provide evidence or reasoning for the decisions so parents could not appeal.
+Algorithms identified parents with dual nationality as fraud risks, 196 and parents were identified as having committed fraud for minor errors such as missing signatures on paperwork.
+197 A parliamentary inquiry into the scandal found that that the system was overly focused on efficiency and preventing fraud to the detriment of considering individual situations.
+198 The inquiry also criticised the lack of transparency and information - parents often did not know why their benefits had stopped 199 and the tax authorities also refused to provide evidence or reasoning for the decisions so parents could not appeal.
+200